 What is a mucous plug during pregnancy?

-What is a mucous plug?
+What is a mucus plug?

 Loss of the mucous plug